XOR-LIFE/node-production/README.md

 sudo nano /etc/nginx/conf.d/nodeapp.conf
 ```

-_**Note: Don't ever use the tab key to make indentation in configuration files and always use the space key to make spaces**_
+_**Note: Don't ever use the tab key to make indentation in configuration files and always use the space key to make spaces.**_

 3. Copy the following and paste it in the newly created file: